What is elephant toothpaste?

 Like I mentioned earlier, this experiment can get messy.
 It is best done outside, where you can clean up easily with a hose.

 Add 1 tablespoon liquid dish soap and swirl the bottle around to mix it with the food coloring.

-In your small cup combine the warm water and yeast together and stir for 30 seconds.
+In your small cup combine the warm water and yeast together and stir for 30 seconds, making sure the yeast is dissolved as much as possible.

 If you use the 6% hydrogen peroxide it can shoot several feet into the air, so be sure to get out of the way quickly.

 Once the foamy explosion is finished, you will notice the bottle and foam are warm to the touch.
 That’s because the experiment not only causes a chemical reaction that produces the foam, it also causes an exothermic reaction — meaning it produces heat as well.

 If your kids are anything like mine, they will find it hard to keep their hands out of it.
 Mine spent a good 15 minutes playing in the foam afterwards.

 - Does the amount of yeast used change the amount of foam produced?
 Try using more or less yeast to see what happens.